Almost £3bn in 20 years - January bargains & flops

 Year left: Still at club

 There can't be many better 'value for money' signings than Seamus Coleman, who has become a mainstay in Everton's defence for more than a decade.
-Last year, the now 34-year-old Irishman signed a one-year contract extension to keep him at Everton until 2023.
+In 2021, the now 34-year-old Irishman signed a one-year contract extension to keep him at Everton until 2023.

 A consistently high performer for the Toffees and a fan favourite, he was named in the 2014 PFA Team of the Year.
-He was also voted Player's Player of the Year and Supporter's Player of the Year at Everton.

 Branislav Ivanovic - (Lokomotiv Moscow to Chelsea)